The Blob – The Grand-Daddy of all Block Weights

 - Grip Strength Training – Block Weight Lifting

 This entry was posted on Thursday, October 3rd, 2013 at 9:08 am and is filed under athletic strength training lift odd objects, feats of strength, grip hand forearm training for sports, Grip Sport, grip strength blob, hand strength, how to build pinch strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson